 “No economic skill has as much riding on it as does negotiation” Professor Leigh Thompson, Kellogg School of Management Northwestern University

-Carrie has a Bachelor of Arts (Psychology) and a Bachelor of Laws from Queen’s University.
+Carrie has a Bachelor of Arts (Psychology) and a Juris Doctor (Law) from Queen’s University.
 She is also an executive coach, with training from Career Coach Institute and the Adler School of Professional Coaching, and an accredited ENS International consultant.
-She is certified in Conversational Intelligence(R).
+She is a Certified Virtual Presenter (eSpeakers), certified in Conversational Intelligence(R) and Authentic Leadership Conversations.